Wenn Sie wollen, können Sie diese Seite in

 |

-This is an example which I suppose to be from before 1950.
+This is an example which is from before 1946.

-I do not know the Japanese text again; the value is 10 Sen.
+I do not know the Japanese text again; the value is 10 Yen.

 Part of the cancellation (the name of the maker in Japanese letters in red)